+Design the temporary structure according to the AASHTO LRFD Bridge Design Specifications except that the design live loading, HL-93 may be reduced by 25 percent.

 Submit construction plans in accordance with 501.05.

 Drive piling to sufficient penetration to carry the superimposed loads according to Item 507, but not less than 24 tons (24 metric tons) per pile.
 Perform dynamic load testing to determine required blow count if piles are not driven to rock.